Updated July 2025

 The date of this letter is important—you have 60 days from the letter’s date to appeal this penalty.
 You may have 75 days if it’s sent to you outside the U.S.

 If you want to appeal the penalty, follow all the instructions in the letter.
-The IRS should explain the exact steps to take for appeals on each notice you receive.
+The IRS should explain the exact steps needed to appeal the proposed assessment on each notice you receive.
+You can also request a meeting to discuss more details with your revenue officer informally (10-day deadline) or ask for fast-track mediation, which can be faster than appeals if you qualify.

 Don’t just ignore this letter.
 Failing to respond means the IRS will assess the stated penalty against you, and you’ll then receive another document: the Notice and Demand for Payment.
-Once the penalty is assessed, the IRS can then move forward with any necessary collection actions.
+Once the penalty is assessed, the IRS can then move forward with any necessary collection actions that include going after your personal assets and property.
+You want to avoid the IRS filing a federal tax lien or levy to seize your property.
+The best way to do this is to get help with the Form 4180 interview and appeal if you receive a 1153 letter.

 Avoid the Trust Fund Recovery Penalty